MarcoIeni/release-plz/docs/src/github/README.md

-# GitHub action
+# GitHub Action

-The simplest way to run release-plz is via the [GitHub action](https://github.com/marketplace/actions/release-plz).
+The simplest way to run release-plz is via the [GitHub Action](https://github.com/marketplace/actions/release-plz).

-By default, every time you merge a commit to the main branch, the GitHub action runs two commands, one after the other:
+By default, every time you merge a commit to the main branch, the GitHub Action runs two commands, one after the other:

 - [`release-plz release-pr`](../usage/release-pr.md): creates the release pr.